cjbhaines/Log4Net.Async/README.md

 =============
 ###AsyncForwardingAppender

-This is easily setup and wraps multiple appenders like so:
+This is easily set up and wraps multiple appenders like so:

 	<appender name="rollingFile" type="log4net.Appender.RollingFileAppender">
 		...